smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 The Time Functions are applicable in a wide range of practical scenarios.
 When comparing dates of different data types, such as matching an `xsd:dateTime` with an `xsd:date`, the functions allow both values to be interpreted as intervals and compared accordingly.
 This is particularly useful in knowledge graphs where schema constraints are loose and data often lacks uniform temporal granularity.

 Floating time literals pose challenges in distributed and heterogeneous datasets.
-Without a defined time zone, their interpretation is ambiguous, which can lead to incorrect comparisons or missed matches.
+Without a defined time zone, their interpretation is ambiguous, leading to incorrect comparisons or missed matches.
 Time Functions make it possible to consistently bind a default time zone where appropriate or interpret the literal as an interval that spans all possible time zones, depending on the application's needs.

 These functions also support more advanced temporal logic, such as detecting overlaps between time periods, validating temporal boundaries, and improving sorting behavior.